Hendrixer/fullstack-v2-instructions/lessons/03-db/E-seed-script.md

   });
 ```

-This will create a mock user with some projects and tasks that we can use to signup and test things.
+This will create a mock user with some projects and tasks that we can use to signup and test the application.

 <br>

-Next, we have to tell prisma about this in our package.json.
-The seed script will be running using ts-node, so we need to create a new tsconfig for that run time.
-Create `tsconfig-seed.json` and add this.
+Next, we have to tell prisma about this in our `package.json`.
+The seed script will be running using `ts-node`, so we need to create a new tsconfig for that runtime.
+Create `tsconfig-seed.json` and add the code below.
 It's exactly the same as our main one with just a change on the module type.

 ```json
 {